COVID-19 Vaccines Now Available

 Recommendations for protecting yourself

-Continue to Use a Mask
+If you feel unwell, Use a Mask

-Continue to cover your mouth and nose with a mask or face covering when indoors and around other people.
+If you do not feel well, cover your mouth and nose with a mask or face covering when indoors and around other people.

 Practice Social Distancing